Entrepreneur Spotlight: Saran Kaba Jones’s FACE Africa Is Offering Liberians Life

 Here is the success story of this award-winning and globally recognized African woman.
 Learn how this Liberian entrepreneur is working to strengthen the portable water infrastructure in her country.

-Saran Kaba was born in 182 in Monrovia, Liberia.
-She lived here until when she was 8 years old.
-Then, she fled her country with her family in 1989 when a devastating civil war broke out.
+Saran Kaba was born in 1982 in Monrovia, Liberia.
+She lived there until she was 8 years old.
+Sadly, she fled her country with her family in 1989 when a devastating civil war broke out.
 They settled in Cote d’Ivoire and lived with their mother’s family for two years.

 ” I wanted to do something internationally that would help people, and specifically my native Liberia – I just never knew what.”